Motorcyclist dies in Renton crash on State Route 167

 A motorcyclist died in a crash involving a truck and car on State Route 167 in Renton on Friday afternoon, according to the Washington State Patrol.

-The collision, which occurred around 2 p.m. near South 180th Street, caused traffic to back up in the area as officials responded.
-All lanes of the highway were closed just south of Interstate 405 at first, but drivers were slowly getting through a few lanes around 3 p.m., said State Patrol spokesman Trooper Rick Johnson.
+The motorcyclist, a 59-year-old man, was pronounced dead at the scene, according to a statement from State Patrol.
+Three other people involved in the crash were not injured.

-Johnson said officials expected to be on the scene until about 5 p.m.
+The collision, which occurred around 2 p.m. near South 180th Street, caused traffic to back up in the area Friday evening as officials responded.

-Troopers are still investigating the collision, but Johnson said a witness told them traffic was stopped when the motorcyclist abruptly moved into the HOV lane in front of a truck pulling a trailer.
-The truck struck the motorcyclist, who was pushed into a car in front of them and declared dead at the scene, he said.
+State Patrol is still investigating investigating the collision, but spokesman Trooper Rick Johnson said a witness said the motorcyclist abruptly moved into the HOV lane in front of a truck pulling a trailer.
+The truck struck the motorcyclist, who was pushed into a car in front of him, he said.